Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Conclusion Outlook

 In this work, we applied QAOA to the binary paint shop problem, a computational problem from the automotive industry.
 We have shown numerical simulations together with experimental data obtained from a trapped ion quantum computer.
-Moreover, we were able to provide a comparison between the performance of QAOA and classical heuristics in the infinite size limit for a noiseless quantum computation and discussed whether QAOA can achieve approximations to the problem in polynomial time, a task a classical computer cannot achieve.
+Moreover, we were able to provide a comparison between the performance of QAOA and classical heuristics in the infinite size limit for noiseless quantum computation.

-The experimental results of this paper highlight the deterioration of the quantum algorithms' performance when increasing the problem size.
+The experimental results of this paper highlight the deterioration of the quantum algorithm's performance when increasing the problem size.
 To push forward to industry-relevant binary paint shop instances with hundreds of cars, either noise mitigation techniques or adaptions of QAOA must be developed to make this application on NISQ devices superior to random guessing.
 In this direction, the recursive adaption of QAOA introduced in \cite{bravyi2019obstacles} or the encoding of QAOA into a lattice gauge model \cite{lechner2018quantum} might provide improvements.
-Furthermore, providing a definite answer on the question whether QAOA is a constant factor approximation algorithm could open up new room for quantum advantage.
+Moreover, it would be interesting to investigate whether classical local algorithms \cite{hastings2019classical} are able to outperform the here shown results and to improve the classical performance bounds.

-As mentioned, in real-world industrial settings, coloring car bodies requires more than two colors.
-Finding a suitable mapping for the generalized paint shop problem is another task for the future.
+Furthermore, providing an answer on the question whether QAOA is a constant factor approximation algorithm could open up new room for quantum advantage.